PHYSICS 7544 - Quantum Mechanics B

 2. develop a knowledge and understanding of the meaning of measurement;

-3. elate this abstract formulation to wave and matrix mechanics;
+3. relate this abstract formulation to wave and matrix mechanics;

 4. develop a knowledge and understanding of perturbation theory, level splitting, and radiative transitions;